freedomofpress/securedrop-docs/docs/set_up_admin_tails.rst

    and you should **not** proceed with the installation.
 If this happens, please contact us at securedrop@freedom.press.

 Verify that each character of the fingerprint matches what is on the screen of your workstation.
 If it does, you can check out the new release:

 .. code:: sh

     git checkout 1.6.0

-.. include:: includes/refname-warning.txt
+.. important:: If you see the warning ``refname '1.6.0' is ambiguous`` in the
+               output, we recommend that you contact us immediately at securedrop@freedom.press (`GPG encrypted <https://securedrop.org/sites/default/files/fpf-email.asc>`__).

 .. _keepassxc_setup: